-Beta was eliminated by VHS.
+VHS eliminated Beta.
 The DVD took out VHS.
-Blu-ray made the DVD look fuzzy and soon, Blu-rays will be knocked out by the speed, ease and quality of online downloads (Netflix, Hulu, etc.).
+Blu-ray made the DVD look fuzzy, and soon, the speed, ease and quality of online downloads (Netflix, Hulu, etc.) will knock out Blu-rays.
 If you had a TV/VHS combo, that TV was probably still a good working device when the VHS was skunked.
 Were you happy to replace both?

 The Swiss Army Knife — it’s a wonderful tool, and even though we all own one, we still have dozens of “real” knives and more user-friendly scissors around the house.

 And let’s not even discuss clipping your nails and writing a letter at the same time.
 C’mon man!

 All of the aforementioned problems could be coming your way as the new built-in digital signage player / AIO display screen proliferate the market.
 As new technologies emerge with newer apps, widgets, users will be stuck with an inflexible product that they must completely replace.

 Upgrades – Technology is always moving.
 More and more, we see the reality that only existed in science fiction come to life.
 New and more innovative ways to broadcast an effective message are constantly being developed.